seiichiinoue/odcnn/README.md

 ABSTRACT:
 >Musical onset detection is one of the most elementary tasks in music analysis, but still only solved imperfectly for polyphonic music signals.
 Interpreted as a computer vision problem in spectrograms, Convolutional Neural Networks (CNNs) seem to be an ideal fit.
 On a dataset of about 100 minutes of music with 26k annotated onsets, we show that CNNs outperform the previous state-of-the-art while requiring less manual preprocessing.
 Investigating their inner workings, we find two key advantages over hand-designed methods: Using separate detectors for percussive and harmonic onsets, and combining results from many minor variations of the same scheme.
 The results suggest that even for well-understood signal processing tasks, machine learning can be superior to knowledge engineering.

-Using Chainer, implemented musical onset detectioner and apply it to Taikosanjiro which is sounds game like taiko-no-tatsujin
+Using PyTorch, implemented musical onset detectioner and apply it to Taikosanjiro which is sounds game like taiko-no-tatsujin

 ## Usage